dtcenter/METplus/docs/Users_Guide/quicksearch.rst

 .. only:: latex

-   Note: the quick searches listed here are used on with the online version of this user guide.
+   .. warning:: The links in this section are used only with the online version of this user guide.

 Use Cases by MET Tool: